BinaryValue.com

 Psygnosis Games

-Psygnosis Big Boxes
+Psygnosis Big Box Collection

 Psygnosis Limited, later known as Studio Liverpool, was a legendary British video game developer based in Wavertree Technology Park, Liverpool.
 The studio gained international fame for its groundbreaking titles on the Commodore Amiga, many of which were packaged in large, visually stunning boxes that set new standards for video game artwork.